CRUKorg/cruk-pattern-library-api/README.md

 ## Roadmap

 * UNIT TESTING AS SOON AS POSSIBLE
-* Break up the patterns directory into sub-dirs
 * Display patterns visually using github pages or similar
-* Reduce the effort involved in adding new patterns
+* Provide some way to document each pattern, including what arguments it accepts.
 * Add more global styles
+* Improve styles!
+Horizontal and vertical rhythm would be nice.
+* Break up the patterns directory into sub-dirs
 * Add all the missing patterns
-* Provide some way to document each pattern, including what arguments it accepts.
+* Reduce the effort involved in adding new patterns
+* Extend for other technologies (E.g. React Native)
+* CI/CD
+* Compile a CSS file and push to S3 on build